i2p/i2p.www/i2p2www/spec/proposals/163-datagram2.rst

 Note that the message will typically be compressed with gzip at the I2CP layer, which will result in significant savings if the from destination is compressible.

+Note: The offline signature format is the same as in the Common Structures spec [Common]_ and [Streaming]_.

 Signatures
 ----------

 The signature is over the following fields.

-- Prelude: "DatagramProtocol" ? (not included in the datagram)
+- Prelude: "Datagram2Prelude" (not included in the datagram)
 - flags
 - tohash
 - offline_signature (if present)